Hala

 Each participant will weave a patterned jacket pin or hair clip, transforming traditional knowledge into woven wearable art.

-Deadline to sign up for workshops: May 10, 2024
+Deadline to apply: May 10, 2024

 Mahalo to Hawaiʻi County Council Districts 3 & 4, County Department of Research and Development, and all of our sponsors for making this event possible!